Jovan Ćulibrk: Jasenovac Committee

-In 2002 participated in the third international conference about Jasenovac concentration camp in Jerusalem.
+In 2002, Ćulibrk participated in the third international conference about Jasenovac concentration camp in Jerusalem.
 He led Serbian delegations to international conferences on the Holocaust in 2004, 2006, 2008 and 2010.
 In 2006 in Israel, he gave lectures on Breakup of Yugoslavia and interethnic relations at the Vidal Sassoon Center in Jerusalem.
 On March 14–15, 2007, as a representative of the Serbian Orthodox Church, he participated in the 6th meeting between Orthodoxy and Judaism at Van Leer Jerusalem Institute.

 In his role as the director of the Jasenovac Committee, Jovan has claimed that the Jasenovac concentration camp was the "worst of all camps and extermination sites in WWII".

-Widely developing the work of the Jasenovac Commission of the Serbian Church to promote the worldwide awareness of the Genocide of Serbs.
+He widely developed the work of the Jasenovac Commission of the Serbian Church to promote the worldwide awareness of the Genocide of Serbs.
 In 2009, he gave two lectures on Jewish history and culture at the Faculty of Philosophy in Belgrade and he gave lectures again on Jewish culture in Belgrade in 2020.